-Proximity application.
-We also tested sphere set approximations in proximity queries, using a pair of "armadillo" models (Fig. 12).
-The experiments are based on outside distance queries (Fig. 14) that measure the distance of a line segment spent either outside the model (a) or outside the sphere set (b).
-The line segments for the queries were generated using 3000 random pairs of points on the two models, sampled uniformly in the mesh area.
-The average difference between the actual outside distance and the sphere set outside distance, $\overline{e}$ , is a good measure of the tightness of the sphere approximation and is graphed in Fig. 13.
+Proximity Application We also tested sphere set approximations in proximity queries, using a pair of "armadillo" models (Figure 12).
+The experiments are based on outside distance queries (Figure 14) which measure the distance of a line segment spent either outside the model (a) or outside the sphere set (b).
+The line segments for the queries were generated using 3000 random pairs of points on the two models, sampled uniformly in mesh area.
+The average difference between the actual outside distance and sphere set outside distance, $\bar{e}$ , is a good measure of the tightness of the sphere approximation and is graphed in Figure 13.

 By performing the distance query over line segments, we are able to perform a union over the sphere set by tracking 1D intervals representing sphere entry and exit points and counting the nesting levels.
-The outside distance query thus eliminates overcounting of overlapped outside volume, unlike our definition in Eq.
-4. As in the other applications, our method significantly beats AMAA.
-For example, our method with $n_s = 32$ spheres has less average error than AMAA's with $n_s = 64$ .
+The outside distance query thus eliminates overcounting of overlapped outside volume, unlike our definition in (4).
+As in the other applications, our method significantly beats AMAA.
+For example, our method with $n_s=32$ spheres has less average error than AMAA's with $n_s=64$ .